fluxcd/flux/site/helm-integration.md

 <a name="why-repo-urls">**Why use URLs to refer to repositories, rather than names?**</a> [^](#cite-why-repo-urls)

-A `FluxHelmRelease` must be able to stand on its own.
-If we used names in the spec, which were resolved to URLs elsewhere (e.g., in a `repositories.yaml` supplied to the operator), it would be possible to change the meaning of a `FluxHelmRelease` without altering it.
+A `HelmRelease` must be able to stand on its own.
+If we used names in the spec, which were resolved to URLs elsewhere (e.g., in a `repositories.yaml` supplied to the operator), it would be possible to change the meaning of a `HelmRelease` without altering it.
 This is undesirable because it makes it hard to specify exactly what you want, in the one place; or to read exactly what is being specified, in the one place.
 In other words, it's better to be explicit.